 Another distinguishing feature of WAP is the attention to the overall health and safety of the clients being served and the weatherization providers.
 Many dwellings receiving attention are old and in need of repair.

-Weatherization service providers check the exterior of the building, known as the building envelope, and major energy systems to ensure there are no safety concerns for the occupants before installing any energy efficiency measures.
-In recent years, WAP providers in many areas combine resources from other programs to address other problems with the building.
+Weatherization providers check the exterior of the building, known as the building envelope, and major energy systems to ensure there are no occupant health or safety concerns before installing any energy efficiency measures.